Authentication

 1. In the left navigation pane of the Manage Cloud Account view, click BarTender Cloud API to display the BarTender Cloud API property page.

-3. In the Register Web Application dialog, complete the following fields:
+3. In the Register Web Application dialog, complete the following fields as appropriate:

 • Name: Specifies the name that you want for the web application.
 This is the "friendly" display name.

-• Description: Specifies the detailed description about the functionality that the web application provides.
+• Description: Specifies an optional description for the web application.

 • Login URI: Specifies the URI for your web application's sign-in page, which is the page that BarTender Cloud will use to sign in to your application (for example: https://mycustom-domain.com/login).

 • Callback List: Specifies one or more URLs for BarTender Cloud to call back to after a user is authenticated.
-After a user successfully signs in, these URLs are the redirects to one or more default web pages within your application.
+After a user successfully signs in, these URLs redirect to one or more default web pages within your application.

 • Logout URLs: Specifies one or more URLs for BarTender Cloud to redirect to after the user signs out of the web application.